-Crown Castle’s net income in 2019 was approximately 863 million dollars.
+Crown Castle’s net income in 2021 was approximately 1.15 billion dollars.

-- Crown Castle’s largest tenants are T-Mobile, AT&T, Verizon Wireless and Sprint, which collectively accounted for approximately 75% of their 2019 consolidated site rental revenues.
+- Crown Castle’s largest tenants are T-Mobile, AT&T, and Verizon Wireless, which collectively accounted for approximately 75% of their 2020 consolidated site rental revenues.

-- Crown Castle site rental revenues represented 88% of Crown Castle’s 2019 consolidated net revenues.
+- Crown Castle site rental revenues represented over 80% of Crown Castle’s 2020 consolidated net revenues.

 Crown Castle’s rental revenues derived from wireless tenants typically result from long-term tenant contracts with (1) initial terms of five to 15 years, (2) multiple renewal periods of five to 10 years each, exercisable at the option of the tenant, (3) limited termination rights for their tenants and (4) contractual escalations of the rental price and, in some cases, an additional upfront payment.